2KAbhishek/talks/decks/my-oss-journey-with-dev-tooling.md

 ## What FOSS Taught Me

+How to build real software

 - Technical depth through real-world problems
-- Creativity through constraints
-- Networking without networking

-- How to build real software
 - Backwards compatibility
 - Third party integrations and dependencies
 - Documentation
 - Releases

+How to work with people

+- Creativity through constraints
+- Networking without networking

 <!-- end_slide -->
 <!-- jump_to_middle -->